Watchmen (TV series): Casting

 On May 23, 2018, it was announced that Regina King, Don Johnson, Tim Blake Nelson, Louis Gossett Jr., Adelaide Clemens, and Andrew Howard had joined the cast of the pilot.
 At least one of the actors was expected to have been cast in a potentially recurring role.
 In June 2018, it was reported that Jeremy Irons, Tom Mison, Frances Fisher, Jacob Ming-Trent, Yahya Abdul-Mateen II, and Sara Vickers had been cast in the pilot.
 On August 7, 2018, it was announced that Dylan Schombing, Adelynn Spoon, and Lily Rose Smith had joined the pilot's cast.
 In November 2018, it was reported that Jean Smart had been cast in a starring role and that James Wolk would appear in a recurring capacity.
 Additionally, it was confirmed that Irons would portray Adrian Veidt / Ozymandias, that Nelson would portray a newly devised character named Looking Glass, and that Vickers and Mison would join the cast.
 In January 2019, it was announced that Hong Chau and Dustin Ingram had been cast in recurring roles.
+Sigourney Weaver was offered the role of Laurie, but turned it down, Smart thanked Weaver for declining.

 The performances of the cast during the pilot and other scenes influenced later episodes in the show's writing.
 When filming Irons for the pilot, Lindelof and his team found he took the character of Veidt in a comedic direction, something not suggested by the original comic series.
 They recognized that this was "a slightly absurd and ridiculous treatment of the character" that worked for Veidt's role within the show, and stuck with it in writing the later episodes.

 While reports in July 2019 suggested that actor Robert Redford would play a fictionalized version of himself in the series, Lindelof affirmed later that the real Redford would not be appearing in the show; the use of Redford is a tribute to the closing pages of the original comic where it is suggested that Redford was positioning himself for president, in much the same way actor Ronald Reagan became president.